Insurance for Property Damage and Business Interruption Losses

 Obtaining and Maximizing Insurance Recovery

-Pursuing an insurance claim following a winter storm often is a complex and challenging process, especially when management and employees are faced with post-disaster challenges at work and home.
-Policyholders should consider obtaining the assistance of coverage counsel to address the many issues that can significantly affect the existence or amount of recovery under an insurance policy.
+Pursuing an insurance claim following a disaster often is a complex and challenging process, especially when management and employees are faced with post-disaster challenges both at work and at home.
+Policyholders should consider obtaining the assistance of coverage counsel, because there are many issues that can significantly affect the existence or amount of recovery under an insurance policy.
 For example, certain causes of loss may be excluded from coverage, while others are not.
 Resolution of that issue may depend not only on the law of a particular state that will be applied and the facts presented by a claim, but also on the way in which the facts are presented to the insurance company or, ultimately, to a court, if insurance litigation is necessary.
-Experience tells us that even sophisticated businesses unknowingly commit errors in assessing and documenting their losses or interpreting their insurance policies that later limit or even bar potential insurance recovery.
-A coverage attorney may be able to analyze how the resolution of these issues will impact insurance recovery and help the policyholder present its claim in a way that maximizes protection under the insurance policies in light of the coverage issues.
+An attorney may be able to analyze how the resolution of these issues will impact insurance recovery and help the policyholder present its claim in a way that maximizes protection under the insurance policies in light of the coverage issues.

 Dickstein Shapiro LLP exclusively represents policyholders in coverage disputes.
 Firm attorneys have successfully resolved some of the most significant coverage cases in the country.
-Our insurance coverage attorneys have recovered more than $5 billion on behalf of policyholders in matters involving a wide range of coverage types, claims, and industries in the last five years.
-Dickstein Shapiro also works extensively on matters involving the Federal Emergency Management Agency (FEMA) and has interfaced directly with key decision-makers at FEMA.
+Since the beginning of 2007, our insurance coverage attorneys have recovered more than $5 billion on behalf of policyholders in matters involving a wide range of coverage types, claims, and industries.
+Firm attorneys have handled many disaster-related coverage matters, including those related to Hurricane Katrina and 9/11.
+Dickstein Shapiro also works extensively on matters involving the Federal Emergency Management Agency (FEMA) and has the ability to interface directly with key decision makers at FEMA.
 This allows for a more comprehensive pursuit of any claims that may involve programs administered by FEMA.